MTM1963/CineWorld/README.md

-# 🎥🎥Cinema-app🎥🎥
+# 🎥🎥CineWorld🎥🎥

 # Project decription:
-- 🫡Welcome to the Cinema App project!🫡
+- 🫡Welcome to the CineWorld project!🫡
 - 😉This is a web application that provides various features including authentication, registration, and CRUD (Create, Read, Update, Delete) operations😉
 - The project is built using the Hibernate and Spring frameworks, which provide powerful tools for interacting with databases and developing robust web applications.
--  With the Cinema App, users can enjoy a simplified and user-friendly experience while managing cinema-related data and operations.
+-  With the CineWorld, users can enjoy a simplified and user-friendly experience while managing cinema-related data and operations.

 ## Setup